Legoless/LegoCV/README.md

 ## Example

 The following examples display the difference in using LegoCV in Swift and Objective-C versus vanilla OpenCV in C++.
 The example is extracted from Face detection sample code, shipped with LegoCV.
-On iOS it uses `OCVVideoCamera` class to get image stream from camera (wraps original `CvVideoCamera`, to keep backward compatibiliy).
+On iOS it uses `OCVVideoCamera` class to get image stream from camera (wraps OpenCV's `CvVideoCamera`, to keep backward compatibiliy).

 Swift (LegoCV):
 ```swift